 By the grace of God, the Eagles have won a Super Bowl and now it’s time to celebrate.
 Millions are expected to line up Broad Street as Nick Foles, Fletcher Cox, Malcolm Jenkins, and the rest of the gang parade through Philly with the Lombardi.
 If Sunday night was any indication of what we can expect for Thursday then things are sure to get rowdy for the march down Broad as well.

 It’s a good rowdy though.
-It’s a certain type of rambunctious joy that occurs when you dream about something for years then it finally comes to fruition.
-Like finding your one true love.
-You’ve read about it in the papers, seen it in the movies, and hell, you’ve even gotten close a couple times, but you never fully experienced it.
-Forever an observer on the sideline of a game where everyone wins but you.
+It’s that certain type of rambunctious joy that occurs when you dream about something for years (57 to be exact), then it finally happens.
+It’s wild and unexpected, and all you can do is smile.
+I’d liken it to falling in love for the first time.
+You’ve read about the feeling in the papers, seen it in the movies, and hell, you’ve even gotten close a couple times, but you never fully experienced it.
+Forever a sideline observer in a game you never win.
 But then all of the sudden, in a most unexpected way, it happens.
 You can’t explain it – no one ever can – but one cold February night you walk into the corner store and you see someone.
-It turns out his name is NICK FOLES and he just took you and every other Philly fan to the promise land.

 True love can blind anyone though.
 So if you’re worried about the cloudy judgment of millions of people during a parade that’ll be more like a long-awaited honeymoon, then simply follow these 5 rules.
 They’ll help you survive and, most importantly, enjoy the celebration that compliments a Super Bowl win.